peteroupc/MailLib/docs/PeterO.Mail.Message.md

 "messages" or "languages" is null.

  * System.ArgumentException:
-"messages" or "languages" is empty, their lengths don't match, at least one message is "null", each message doesn't contain the same email addresses in their From header fields, "languages" contains a syntactically invalid language tag list, "languages" contains the language tag "zzx" not appearing alone or at the end of the language tag list, or the first message contains no From header field.
+"messages" or "languages" is empty, their lengths don't match, at least ne message is "null", each message doesn't contain the same email ddresses in their From header fields, "languages" contains a yntactically invalid language tag list, "languages" contains the language ag "zzx" not appearing alone or at the end of the language tag list, or he first message contains no From header field.

 ### NewBodyPart